AR-k12code/HAC_Passwords/README.md

 - From this site, https://omahaproxy.appspot.com/, we can see that the latest v110 is branch_base_position:1084008
 - Searching here: https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/ we look for the closest to 1084008 which at the time of this writing is 1084068.
 - https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Win_x64/1084068/
-- Download chrome-win.zip and extract to bin\chrome-win.zip.
+- Download chrome-win.zip and extract to bin\chrome-win

 ### Autoomatic Method (possible breakage on URL changes.)
 ````